MZT006/Bomber-Man/README.md

 This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.

 You may not:
-- Use this code without crediting the original author (Muhammad Zain).
+- Use this code without crediting the original author (Muhammad Zain and team).

 For disputes regarding ownership or misuse, contact mztahir006@gmail.com